Temporary Pacing Lead – Normal Tip vs Balloon Tip: Which One Should You Choose?

 Key Clinical Advantages

-• Minimally invasive reconstructive procedure
+• Minimally invasive prostate cancer surgery

 Advin Health Care Product Overview